Last updated on November 30th, 2020 at 01:32 pm

 There are many different ways to kayak the Turner River.
 Here are a few options:

-- Bring your own canoe or kayak, put in at the launch on the Tamiami Trail, paddle north and/or south and return to your car.
+• Bring your own canoe or kayak, put in at the launch on the Tamiami Trail, paddle north and/or south and return to your car.
 (There’s not much current so paddling upstream is not an issue.)
 If water levels are high, you should still be able to paddle 45 minutes to an hour downstream and then back.
+NOTE: Long or inflatable kayaks are not recommended.
+A Florida Rambler community member commented that a below-water mangrove root punctured one of his kayak’s three inflatable chambers.
+As he and his wife paddled back, they were thankful the alligators were all shy.

-- Bring your own canoe or kayak.
+• Bring your own canoe or kayak.
 Arrange to be picked up at the Gulf Coast Visitor Center at Everglades National Park, shuttled to the launch site and then paddle back to your car.
-EvergladesAdventures.com, which operates out of the Ivey House Bed and Breakfast in Everglades City, will provide this transportation service for one boat and two people for $26.
-(There are other outfitters.)
-If you consider paddling to Chokoloskee, please see a note of caution below.
+You can make these arrangements with outfitters, including EvergladesAdventures.com, which operates out of the Ivey House Everglades Adventure Hotel in Everglades City.
+If you consider paddling to Chokoloskee, please see a note of caution below about water levels.

 We chose to explore the Turner River from the launch site, paddling both north and south and then returning after several hours to our own car – an approach I recommend if you have your own kayak.
 The advantages to us: Nobody to pay, we could launch at our own schedule and paddle a trip of whatever length we wanted.

-The first section southbound on the Turner is full of wildlife – small alligators and all sorts of birds.
+Southbound, the first section you paddle is often full of wildlife – small alligators and all sorts of birds.
 The vegetation is spectacular: The trees are packed with airplants that cover every available surface; there are beautiful groupings of water lilies and swamp lilies.

 After about 45 minutes, the first mangrove tree appears and then you plunge into a shadowy mangrove tunnel.
 That tunnel opens up to placid pond, and then it is mangrove tunnel No. Two.
 This one is tighter and longer.
 We tuck our paddles into our canoe and pull ourselves through it in a form of hand-to-hand combat, ducking constantly to limbo under low branches.
 (Don’t try the second mangrove is water level is high; there might not be enough clearance.)